AlperKaratas64/PASSWORD-CONTROL-ON-LCD/README.md

 # PASSWORD-CONTROL-ON-LCD
-EQUIPMENT USED IN THE CIRCUIT:
-PIC16F877
-4x3 KEYPAD-PHONE
-16x2 LCD LM016L
-TRANSISTOR 2N2222A
-5V RELAY RLY-SPCO
-RESISTOR
-POTENTIOMETER
-POWER-GROUND
-PIC16F877:
-Out of the 40 pins of the PIC16F877, 33 are I/O (input/output) pins.
-The PIC16F877 features five ports: a 6-bit A port, three 8-bit ports (B, C, and D), and a 3-bit E port.

-Features of PIC16F877:
-It supports indirect and relative addressing modes.
-With CMOS Flash EEPROM technology, it achieves high speed with low power consumption.
-It includes 8K words of Flash ROM program memory (EEPROM-enabled), 368 bytes of user RAM memory, and 256 bytes of EEPROM memory, comprising three memory blocks.
-It supports low-voltage programming.
-It is in-circuit serial programmable with just a 5V input.
-It can be programmed using 2 pins.
-Program memory can be accessed for read/write operations.
-It operates within a wide voltage range of 2.0V to 5.0V.
-KEYPAD-PHONE:
-The keypad is a system for data collection and analysis.
-It accelerates processes such as receiving responses, providing feedback, and confirming within group activities.

-How the Keypad System Works:
-Operates via radio frequencies and is wireless.
-Predefined questions are input into the system.
-During events, these questions are asked to participants at the appropriate time.
-Participants respond to the questions by pressing keys.
-Responses are displayed on the screen in a graphical format within three seconds.
-LCD LM016L:
-LCD (Liquid Crystal Display) is a display technology based on the principle of electrically polarized liquid allowing light to pass in a single phase, making it visible when combined with a polarization filter.

-TRANSISTOR 2N2222A:
-A transistor is a semiconductor device used to amplify or switch small electrical signals.
-It has three or more terminals, and applying a signal to one terminal controls the current flow between the other two.
-PN2222 is a low-power silicon transistor designed for switching and linear amplification applications.
-The 2N2222A is commonly used in household appliances, educational projects, and hobby electronics.

-Applications of 2N2222A:
-Switching loads with high current (up to 800mA).
-Various switching applications.
-Motor speed control.
-Inverter and rectifier circuits.
-Darlington Pair.
-RELAY RLY-SPCO:
-A relay is a circuit element used to switch high-current devices with low currents.

-Operating Principle:
-When the relay coil is energized, the coil magnetizes and moves an armature, causing the contacts to touch each other and enable conduction in the circuit.

-RESISTOR:
-A resistor is a passive electronic component used in circuits to limit or regulate electric current, adjust signal levels, divide voltage, and other applications.

-POTENTIOMETER:
-A potentiometer is a three-terminal resistive device that acts as a voltage divider, providing a continuously variable output voltage signal proportional to the physical position along its shaft.
-Its primary feature is adjustable resistance.

-POWER:
-Power supplies provide the necessary DC voltages required for the operation of various electronic components.

-GROUND:
-In electrical and electronic circuits, ground provides a common return path to the power source and completes the circuit.
-It is used in both AC systems (phase, neutral, and ground) and DC systems (positive, negative, and ground).

-WORKING PRINCIPLE OF THE PROJECT:
-The KEYPAD-PHONE is used to verify the passwords we define.
-Entered passwords are stored in the EEPROM.
-When passwords of three or more characters are entered via the keypad, they are verified.
-Passwords are displayed on the LCD, where their correctness is checked.
-The KEYPAD characters are defined as A, B, C, D, and 1, 2, 3.

-Functionality of Keys:
-“*” Key: This key starts the system.
-When the system is ON, the controller scans only for this key.
-Pressing this key allows you to enter the password for the lock system.
-“#” Key: Once you are done using the lock system, you press this key to turn off the system and the relay.
-Remaining Keys: These are used to input character values to the microcontroller, which then analyzes these characters.
-Based on predefined passwords in the controller, it matches the input and determines whether the password entered is correct or incorrect.
+This project implements a password control system using a PIC16F877 microcontroller.
+The system verifies passwords entered through a keypad and displays the results on an LCD screen.
+It incorporates a variety of components to ensure accurate operation and efficient performance.

+## 📋 Equipment Used

+- **PIC16F877**: Microcontroller.
+- **4x3 KEYPAD-PHONE**: Input device for entering passwords.
+- **16x2 LCD LM016L**: Display device for output.
+- **TRANSISTOR 2N2222A**: For switching and amplification.
+- **5V RELAY RLY-SPCO**: Used for controlling connected devices.
+- **RESISTOR**: For current regulation.
+- **POTENTIOMETER**: For adjustable resistance.
+- **POWER-GROUND**: Power management and grounding.

+## ⚙️ PIC16F877 Features

+- 40 pins with 33 I/O (input/output) pins.
+- Five ports: A (6-bit), B/C/D (8-bit each), and E (3-bit).
+- Indirect and relative addressing modes.
+- 8K words of Flash ROM program memory (EEPROM-enabled).
+- 368 bytes of user RAM memory and 256 bytes of EEPROM memory.
+- Low-voltage programming support.
+- Wide operating voltage range: 2.0V to 5.0V.

+## 🛠️ Key Components and Their Functions

+### **KEYPAD-PHONE**
+- Used for entering passwords.
+- Operates via wireless radio frequencies.
+- Responds to predefined questions/events in real-time.
+- Displays responses in a graphical format.

+### **LCD LM016L**
+- Liquid Crystal Display technology.
+- Displays polarized light visible to the user.

+### **TRANSISTOR 2N2222A**
+- Amplifies or switches electrical signals.
+- Commonly used in educational and hobby electronics.
+- Handles high-current loads (up to 800mA).

+### **RELAY RLY-SPCO**
+- Switches high-current devices with low currents.
+- Energized coil moves an armature to enable circuit conduction.

+### **RESISTOR & POTENTIOMETER**
+- **Resistor:** Limits/regulates current in the circuit.
+- **Potentiometer:** Acts as a variable voltage divider.

+### **POWER AND GROUND**
+- Provides necessary DC voltages for components.
+- Ensures a complete circuit and safe return path.

+## 🚀 Working Principle

+1. **Password Entry**: Users enter passwords through the keypad.
+These passwords are stored in the EEPROM.
+2. **Verification**: When passwords of three or more characters are entered, they are verified by the system.
+3. **Display**: Verified passwords are displayed on the LCD screen, indicating whether they are correct or incorrect.
+4. **Key Functions**:
+   - **`*` Key**: Starts the system and allows password entry.
+   - **`#` Key**: Ends the session and turns off the relay.
+   - **Other Keys**: Enter characters for password matching.

+## 🔧 Applications

+- Secure access control systems.
+- Educational demonstration for microcontroller-based projects.
+- Hobby electronics for password-based locks.

+## 📝 Future Enhancements

+1. **Enhanced Security**: Add encryption for password storage.
+2. **Multi-User Support**: Enable different passwords for multiple users.
+3. **Wireless Control**: Integrate with Bluetooth or Wi-Fi for remote operation.

+---
+**Prepared By:** Ayşegül
+For detailed project information, refer to the [GitHub Repository](#).